SonnyK33/obsidian/Molecules/Evaluating Credits.md

 **Asset Returns**
 Appreciation comes from increasing invested capital or lowering the volatility of asset returns which increases the EV/FCF multiple.
+Understand the normalized FCF profile [[Normalized Earnings]]

 A long credit position is equivalent to selling a put struck at the corresponding debt/asset ratio.
 The underlying is value of the business’ assets.